Software-Improvement-Group/sigridci/faq.md

 - You can change the structure in Sigrid to match your repositories.
 This is the simplest option, but different roles can have different opinions on what is a suitable structure in Sigrid (though development teams tend to prefer Sigrid matching their repositories).
 - Even when *not* changing the Sigrid structure, it is still possible to run Sigrid CI for your repository.
 You can use the `--pathprefix` option to explain Sigrid CI how your repository structure should be matched to your Sigrid configuration.
 This option is explained in [using the Sigrid CI client script](client-script-usage.md).

+### Can I see which files are upload to Sigrid?

+Yes.
+You can add the `--showupload` option when calling the [client script](client-script-usage.md).
+This will add log output for every file that is included in the upload that is submitted to Sigrid.

 ## Infrastructure and security questions